daveminer/basket/README.md

 ## Architecture

 Basket uses HTTP and WebSocket connections to ingress stock data.
-The real-time updates are received over WebSocket and distributed through Phoenix Channels.
+The real-time updates are received over WebSocket and distributed through Phoenix Channels, one per stock ticker.
 Phoenix Presence is utilized to track ticker subscription lifecycles for all users in aggregate against the WebSocket client, sharing one client connection efficiently.

 ## Roadmap